Rasel9360/building-management-system/README.md

-Thank you for using the Building Management System!
+Thank you for using the Building Management System by BEVERLY RESIDENCE!